princebirring/Introduction-to-Data-Science/Midterm-Project/README.md

 ## Deliverables
 Please turn in your final copy of each of these items in Blackboard:<br/>
 •	PDF outputs from both R and Python versions of report.
 Your report should include at least the following sections:<br/>
-  o	Abstract<br/>
+  1. Abstract<br/>
-  o	Background research and question development.<br/>
+  2. Background research and question development.<br/>
-  o	Tools used to answer the question.<br/>
+  3. Tools used to answer the question.<br/>
-  o	Relevant portions of code.<br/>
+  4. Relevant portions of code.<br/>
-  o	Relevant output visualizations.<br/>
+  5. Relevant output visualizations.<br/>
-  o	References<br/>
+  6. References<br/>
 •	Original code files for the report in RMarkdown and .ipynb format.<br/>
 •	Any slides or resources used for the presentation.<br/>